 Notebooks are one interface for interacting with Databricks.
-If you are on the professional or enterprise tiers of Databricks, you may use Managing Access Control to control sharing of notebooks and folders in the workspace.
+If you have enabled the Databricks Operational Security Package, you may use Managing Access Control to control sharing of notebooks and folders in the workspace.

 Creating a Notebook¶